Cataract Surgery in Canberra

 If you have cataract surgery included under your private health insurance policy, this will allow you to have surgery at a private hospital or surgery centre.
 There may be an excess on the policy as well as gap payments payable to the surgeon and anesthetist.

 The wait time for cataract surgery in Australia varies depending on the patient’s location and urgency of the procedure.
-Generally, patients can expect to wait around 6 months or longer for cataract surgery in public hospitals.
+Generally, patients can expect to wait around 6 months or longer for in public hospitals.
 However, if the cataract is causing significant vision loss or other complications, urgent appointments may be available.
-Speak to your ophthalmologist to find out more about waiting times for cataract surgery.
+Speak to your ophthalmologist to find out more about waiting times.

 Private health insurers offer a range of policies covering the cost of cataract surgery, including some that provide cover from the first day of taking out the policy.
 Speak to your insurer to find out more about the available cover and any associated fees or waiting periods.